 Chair FRP

-Javier García Conference
+Javier García Martínez

 Founder of the technology-based company Rive Technology, which commercialises the technology he developed during his Fulbright postdoctoral stay at the Massachusetts Institute of Technology (MIT).
 Rive Technology has raised more than $80 million in venture capital investment and employs more than 40 people.
 Since 2012, the catalysts marketed by Rive Technology have been used in several US refineries, significantly increasing fuel production and process energy efficiency.
 In June 2019, the multinational W. R. Grace acquired Rive Technology and now markets its technology worldwide.

 Founder and president of Celera, a talent support programme in Spain that selects ten exceptional young people every year to give them resources, training and great opportunities.
-Forty young people have already benefited from this programme created by Javier with the Rafael del Pino Foundation and in which several Spanish companies and institutions collaborate.
+A hundred young people have already benefited from this programme created by Javier with the Rafael del Pino Foundation and in which several Spanish companies and institutions collaborate.